oyvindkinsey/home-assistant.io/source/_integrations/easyenergy.markdown

 }
 ```

+## Templates

+Create template sensors to display the prices in a chart or to calculate the all-in hour price.

-### Add response to template sensor
+### Prices sensor with response data

-You can use the response data in a template sensor that is updated every hour:
+To use the response data from the actions, you can create a template sensor that updates every hour.

 {% raw %}